scipy-lectures/scientific-python-lectures/intro/intro.rst

   plotting of a curve, a Fourier transform or a fitting algorithm.
 Don't reinvent the wheel!

-* Easy to learn: computer science neither is our job nor our education.
+* Easy to learn: computer science is neither our job nor our education.
 We want to be able to draw a curve, smooth a signal, do a Fourier transform in a few minutes.

-* Easy communication with collaborators, students, customers, to make the code live within a labo or a company: the code should be as readable as a book.
+* Easy communication with collaborators, students, customers, to make the code live within a lab or a company: the code should be as readable as a book.
-  Thus, the language should contain as few syntax symbols or unneeded routines that would divert the reader from the mathematical or scientific understanding of the code.
+  Thus, the language should contain as few syntax symbols or unneeded routines as possible that would divert the reader from the mathematical or scientific understanding of the code.

-* Efficient code that executes quickly...
-But needless to say that a very fast code becomes useless if we spend too much time writing it.
+* Efficient code that executes quickly... but needless to say that a very fast code becomes useless if we spend too much time writing it.
 So, we need both a quick development time and a quick execution time.

 * A single environment/language for everything, if possible, to avoid learning a new software for each new problem.